WaylonWalker/waylonwalker.com/pages/blog/gracefully-redirect.md

 I just did a quick refactoring of my JAMStack blog urls.
-Some didn't fit with my style, some had `_` that I wanted to switch to `-`, and others were rediculously long.
+Some didn't fit with my style, some had `_` that I wanted to switch to `-`, and others were ridiculously long.
 I've been using forestry as my CMS, I write many of my posts there, and sometimes it picks some crazy file names (based on my titles).
 It was time to refactor.